bodziowagh/react-boilerplate/README.md

 - Webpack dev server config for development
 - Styles loader (sass)
 - i18n (react-intl)
+- Redux state manager

 TODO:
-- Redux + react-intl-redux
+- react-intl-redux
-- Move @types to dev-dependencies?

-Everythuing that has an `example` in its name serves just as an `example`.
+Everything that has an `example` in its name serves just as an `example`.
 Remove it from your code.